DarthPredator/Darth-Locale-Finder/README.md

 "Locales" tab has all the lines split alphabetically just so you can see and compare stuff.

 # Warning
-Trying to open the missing tab for a locale with too much lines can result in game freezing and possibly crushing
+Trying to open the missing tab for a locale with too much lines can result in game freezing and possibly crashing